revosystems/slate/source/includes/_flow.md

     }
 ```

-You can also filter products by shift ids.
+You can also filter products by shift ids:

 `https://revoflow.works/api/v1/products?shifts=shift_id1,shift_id2`